 Cash is comprised of cash on deposit with financial institutions.
 The Company classifies highly liquid investments with original maturities of three months or less from the date of purchase as cash equivalents.
 Cash equivalents may include cash invested in money market funds.
 Cash and cash equivalents are carried at cost, which approximates fair value.
 As of December 31, 2023 the Company held \$111.5 million of cash and cash equivalents, of which \$95.7 million were cash equivalents.
 As of December 31, 2022, the Company held \$84.6 million of cash and cash equivalents, of which \$0.4 million were cash equivalents.
 The Company places its cash with high credit quality institutions to minimize credit risk exposure.
 Cash pledged to the Company as collateral is unrestricted in use and, accordingly, is included as a component of "Cash and cash equivalents" on the consolidated balance sheets.
 Any cash held by the Company as collateral is included in the "Other liabilities" line item on the consolidated balance sheets and changes in cash held by the Company as collateral are included in cash flows from financing activities on the consolidated statement of cash flows.
 "Other liabilities" does not include variation margin received on centrally cleared derivatives.
 Refer to the "Accounting for derivative financial instruments" policy below for additional detail.
-Any cash due to the Company in the form of principal payments is included in the "Other assets" line item on the consolidated balance sheets and any changes in principal payments due to the Company are included in the cash flows from operating activities on the consolidated statement of cash flows.
+Any cash due to the Company in the form of principal payments is included in the "Other assets" line item on the consolidated balance sheets and any changes in principal payments due to the Company are included in the company in the form of the consolidated balance sheets and any changes in principal payments due to the Company are included in the cash flows from operating activities on the consolidated statement of cash flows.